studiomecanique/hashicorp-editing-exercise/terraform-getting-started_enos.md

 Before Terraform can apply the configuration, you need to initialize the configuration files in your working directory.
 We recommend that the working directory be set to the root directory of the configuration.

-You can use the [`terraform init`](https://www.terraform.io/docs/commands/init.html) command to initialize the directory.
+You can use the [`terraform init`](https://www.terraform.io/docs/commands/init.html) command to initialize the directory:

 ```shell
 $ terraform init